Trudoviks: Work in the Second Duma

 In the first days of the State, the Duma's working group introduced a draft amnesty for political criminals, which was somewhat modified by the previous year's edition.
 The Duma group also introduced a draft of land reform, for which the group also took advantage of the previous year's project.
-Speakers of the labor group of the second Duma – Berezin, Karavaev, Bulat, Tikhvinsky, Kartashev, and others – stood out.
+Speakers of the labor group of the second Duma – Berezin, Karavaev, Bulota, Tikhvinsky, Kartashev, and others – stood out.

 Almost always the labor group acted in the Duma together with the social-revolutionaries and socialists.
 It sought to create a permanent bloc of these three Duma factions and even merge them into one Duma faction, without destroying the party independence of each of them outside the Duma.

-Subsequent Duma
+Subsequent Dumas

 The labor group continued to exist only as a parliamentary faction.
 In the elections to the Third and Fourth Duma, the Trudoviks spoke out from a bloc of Narodnik organizations and left-wing forces that stood on the basis of radical democratic reforms.
-In the Third State Duma Trudoviks received 14 seats, in the 4th - 10 seats.
+In the Third State Duma Trudoviks received 14 seats, in the 4th, 10 seats.

 Decay

 After the June coup d'état in 1907, the work of the Trudoviks in the provinces ceased.
-By the time of the February Revolution of 1917, they united with the popular socialists and formed the Labor People's Socialist Party at the Sixth Congress of the Trudoviks [June 17–23 (June 30-July 6)) 1917].
+By the time of the February Revolution of 1917, they united with the popular socialists and formed the Labor People's Socialist Party at the Sixth Congress of the Trudoviks [June 17–23 (June 30-July 6 N.S.)
+1917].
 The party supported the Provisional Government, and after the October Revolution of 1917 took an anti-Bolshevik position and soon disintegrated.